 Have I got a food allergy?

 Probably not!
 Immunological evidence of food allergy is found in less than 3% of cases of adults with IBS and is more common if you have other allergies such as eczema, asthma or hay fever.
-It’s more likely you have food intolerance.
+It’s more likely you have a food intolerance.
 The distinction seems clear cut.

 Food allergies are an immunological response to one particular food, usually a protein, whereas food intolerance usually involves a sensitivity to a range of carbohydrate foods.

 Try to find out what foods might be triggering your symptoms, fill in your symptom tracker and discuss this with your doctor or dietitian.